-TSB was bought by Spanish Bank Sabadel in 2015 and got into difficulties when they attempted to migrate data from the original Lloyds Banking Group platform to the new platform provided by Sabadel.
+TSB was bought by Spanish Bank Sabadell in 2015 and got into difficulties when they attempted to migrate data from the original Lloyds Banking Group platform to the new platform provided by Sabadell.
 This proved a disaster with customers locked out of accounts and, in some cases, able to see confidential files belonging to others.
 Problems continue for TSB with online and mobile banking services disrupted just yesterday (3rd September 2018).

 Customers were furious, with one saying it was ‘beyond a joke’ that after all these months problems were persisting.

 It’s thought that nearly 26,000 customers have moved their accounts elsewhere, while the bank has received more than 100,000 complaints.
 TSB said in July that the IT failure had cost them at least £176.4m and pushed it into a half year loss of £107.4m compared with a profit of £108.3 for the same period last year.

 Hackers have tried to benefit from the bank’s woes.
 In June Paul Pester admitted that more than 2,000 bank customers had seen fraudulent attempts to access their accounts.

 Now Pester is to go, albeit with a healthy payout, and be replaced by the bank’s executive chairman Richard Meddings, while a new CEO is sought.

 The bank’s initial problems started nearly five months ago and are proof, if it’s needed, that IT meltdowns are not quickly overcome and not quickly forgotten.